 Ease muscle tension while traveling with this magical pink ball.
 You can use it a million ways – rolling it along the soles of your feet for a nice foot massage or in between your shoulder blades and neck against a wall or even the back of your seat.
 It takes up very little space and as an added bonus you can squeeze it like a stress ball.

 As you can see, there are a ton of creative ways you can manage your anxiety while traveling.
-Being an anxious traveler doesn’t mean you have to give up your dreams of going abroad.
-It’s simply a matter of recognizing what you do have control over – your mindset, what you pack, where you’re going, and what you plan to do while there.
+Knowing what to pack as an anxious traveler and creating your own anti-anxiety toolkit is the first step to managing your anxiety while on the go.
+The next step is fully recognizing what you do have control over – your mindset!
+You cannot control every little detail while traveling, but you can learn coping skills to help you deal with your anxiety no matter where you are.
 Keep your anxiety in mind, but don’t let it hold you back!

 I hope this helps!
 I’d also love to know what you’d add to this list.
 It just might help someone else reading this article.